lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 [Chart.js](https://www.chartjs.org/) provides "Simple HTML5 Charts using the `<canvas>` tag."

-> As of June 2021, we are still using [Chart.js 2.9.4](https://www.chartjs.org/docs/2.9.4/).
-At some point in the future we might migrate to Chart.js 3+.
+> As of Jan 2022, Papicu is still using [Chart.js 2.9.4](https://www.chartjs.org/docs/2.9.4/).
+At some point in the future we might make the effort to migrate to Chart.js 3+.

 Here's an example of a nice interactive chart built with Chart.js.